gcanales75/stp-bigdata-data-warehouse-lab/content/work1/task-1.md

 	<img src="../images/redshift-connect-to-database.png" alt="drawing" width="500"/>

-1. You will run the below query, but before you run it you need to update the IAM role ARN with the actual AWS account number (ACCOUNT_NUMBER), you will find it in the console upper right corner, it's a 12 digits number.
+1. Copy and paste the below script in the Amazon Redshift query editor text box.
+Before you need to update the IAM role ARN with the actual AWS account number (ACCOUNT_NUMBER), you will find it in the console upper right corner, it's a 12 digits number.
 Remove hyphens '-'.

 	<img src="../images/aws-account-number.png" alt="drawing" width="500"/>